Learning about the various aspects of a listing agent before finding one is key.

 Why?

-Because it provides clarity when making certain decisions throughout the process of selling a house with an agent –– and can be the sole reason for a home selling experience that exceeds your expectations.
+Because it provides clarity when making certain decisions throughout the home selling process.

 The ultimate job of a listing agent is to sell a house for the best price and terms.